anonymous2012000/Code-4/README.md

 * Cryptopp: https://www.cryptopp.com

-Runnig a test:
+Running a test:
-* Clone download the repository (i.e., Code-4-main).
+* Clone the repository (i.e., Code-4-main).
 * Install the libraries and unzip the downloaded file, Code-4-main.zip.
 * Run the following command lines in order: